The History of the Saints in Trinidad & Tobago Book One

 Map of T and T drawn by Jean A. B. Borde

 5. Or 'Mormons' or 'Latter-Day Saints'

 6. Many researchers take second hand information through those who would seek to destroy the Church rather than find out on their own.
 We refer to researchers of the Church as 'investigators'.

 7. The Book of Mormon also has records going back to 2000 BC

 * Joseph Smith History, Pearl of Great Price

 † The Articles of faith are 13 short verses or statements declaring our beliefs.

-We interrupt The History Of The Saints In Trinidad & Tobago By Jean A. B. Borde to share interesting fact from old times:
+A pause from The History Of The Saints In Trinidad & Tobago By Jean A. B. Borde to share learning from way back when:

-Today is: 22nd July (GMT), in history on the 22nd of July, 1993 AD the following birth happened:
+Today is: 29th March (GMT), in history on the 29th of March, 1971 AD the following event happened: